-After completing my cycling route in Victoria, Australia this past January, I continued my journey to New Zealand’s South Island—a return after many years, having previously explored primarily the North Island.
+After completing my cycling tour of Victoria, Australia two years ago, this past January I returned to ride the Great Ocean Road, and then continued my journey to New Zealand’s South Island—a return after many years, having previously explored primarily the North Island.
 There’s no denying that the South Island is spectacular, filled with breathtaking and unspoiled landscapes.

 As I flew home from Christchurch, I reflected on my one-month New Zealand cycling adventure, during which I explored some of the island’s most renowned regions for natural beauty.
 The South Island is truly amazing, but what stood out to me as a cyclist wasn’t just the scenery—it was the reality of road cycling in this part of the world.